xilefmusics/money_app/README.md

 | 3    | If the transaction type is `out` the inbudget sum has to be empty.                             |
 | 4    | If the transaction type is `in` the budget sum plus the debt sum has to be equal the amount.   |

-### GET /reindex

-Sorts transactions by date and overwrites the ID with the index.
-This schould only be used if you know, what your doing.

-### GET /undo

-Undoos the last action and returns the applied event.